TGAC/RAMPART/doc/source/installation.rst

 * bin - contains the main rampart script and other utility scripts
 * doc - a html and pdf copy of this manual
 * etc - contains default environment configuration files, and some example job configuration files
+* man - contains a copy of the manual in man form
 * repo - contains the java classes used to program the pipeline
 * support_jars - contains source and javadocs for the main rampart codebase